worldveil/coursera-ml/README.md

 coursera-ml
 =====

-Sampling of lectures and coding assignments from Coursera ML course taught by Andrew Ng.
+All completed coding assignments and various PDF lecture and wiki notes from Coursera ML course taught by Andrew Ng.

-Thought I'd work through it in my spare time for the fun of it - it's a pretty level and accessible treatment of most of the basic machine learning concepts and algorithms - a really great audit.
+Worked through it in my spare time for the fun of it - it's a really accessible treatment of most of the basic machine learning concepts and algorithms.

-Obviously I hope this isn't used for people to cheat in the course, but I think there are already sources of code public already.
+Obviously I hope this isn't used for people to cheat in the course, but there are already sources of code public already.

+All .mat files for running the examples are included.